 7.Kotlin

-A general-purpose programming language called Kotlin was created and introduced by JetBrains as Kotlin in 2011.
+A general-purpose programming language called Kotlin was created and introduced by JetBrains as Project Kotlin in 2011.
 In 2016, the initial version was formally released.
 Functional programming languages are supported, and it is compatible with Java.

 A cross-platform programming language called Kotlin is intended for creating applications.
 More than 60% of Android developers employ it.
 According to various reputable indexes, Kotlin is the fourth fastest-growing programming language.
 The following are some of Kotlin’s standout features: